-Based on the status of development and operation of "2021 Basic Policy for Improvement of Internal Control Systems", which was resolved at the Board of Directors meeting held on February 16, 2022, the Company passed the resolution called the "2022 Basic Policy for Improvement of Internal Control Systems" as indicated below.
+Based on the status of development and operation of "2022 Basic Policy for Improvement of Internal Control Systems", which was resolved at the Board of Directors meeting held on February 15, 2023, the Company passed the resolution called the "2023 Basic Policy for Improvement of Internal Control Systems" as indicated below.

-2022 Basic Policy for Improvement of Internal Control Systems
+2023 Basic Policy for Improvement of Internal Control Systems

 Lawson is involved in a broad range of business domains, high-end supermarket business, entertainment-related business, financial services business, e-commerce business, consulting business and advertising business along with its core convenience store business.
 Lawson provides multifarious products and services through its immense chain of stores in every prefecture in Japan in these wide-ranging business domains.
 In conjunction with these activities, Lawson is subject to a host of laws and regulations and is also exposed to risks of loss (hereinafter "risks").
 Because Lawson's convenience store business uses a franchise system, there is a need to provide proper support to a large number of franchised stores.
 In light of the nature of Lawson's business, an important theme for management is the maintenance and operation of internal control systems that can support sound and continuous business growth.
-Accordingly, Lawson has established "2022 Basic Policy for Improvement of Internal Control Systems" (hereinafter "Basic Policy"), as outlined below, in accordance with the Japanese Company Law and its enforcement regulations, as well as the Financial Instruments and Exchange Act.
+Accordingly, Lawson has established "2023 Basic Policy for Improvement of Internal Control Systems" (hereinafter "Basic Policy"), as outlined below, in accordance with the Japanese Company Law and its enforcement regulations, as well as the Financial Instruments and Exchange Act.
 The Basic Policy will ensure that Lawson's businesses are conducted effectively, efficiently and in a proper manner, ultimately helping to preserve and increase enterprise value.
+The Company will constantly review this policy in accordance with the status of the internal control system based on this policy and changes in the business environment, will strive to develop an effective and rational internal control system.

-The Basic Policy is applicable to all company officers (directors, corporate auditors, executive committee members and other individuals of similar rank; hereinafter the same) and employees (permanent, temporary, contract workers and other staff members; hereinafter the same).
+This policy is applicable to all company officers (directors, corporate auditors, executive committee members and other individuals of similar rank; hereinafter the same) and employees (permanent, temporary, contract workers and other staff members; hereinafter the same).